yangdanny97/chocopy-python-compiler/README.md

 - `--test-tc` - run typechecking tests

 ## Differences from the reference implementation:

-- The reference implementation represents a node's location as a four item list of \[start line, start col, end line, end col].
-Python's parser does not always provide the end line/end column of a node; although this compiler still outputs each node's location as a four item list for compatibility reasons, only the first two values will be meaningful.
+The reference implementation represents a node's location as a four item list of \[start line, start col, end line, end col].
+Python's parser does not always provide the end line/end column of a node, and the starting column sometimes differs from the reference implementation's parser (a handful of edge cases which do not impact the usefulness of error messages).
+Although this compiler still outputs each node's location as a four item list for compatibility reasons, only the starting line number for the node is guaranteed to match the reference implementation.